dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

-To gain an understanding of how different pieces of DUIM functionality can be glued together to create a working application, you should follow the extended example given in this manual in `See Designing A Simple DUIM Application <design.htm#77027>`_ through `See Adding Callbacks to the Application <callbacks.htm#15598>`_.
+To gain an understanding of how different pieces of DUIM functionality can be glued together to create a working application, you should follow the extended example given in this manual in `Designing A Simple DUIM Application <design.htm#77027>`_ through `Adding Callbacks to the Application <callbacks.htm#15598>`_.
 If you need more complete information on any particular aspect of DUIM, you should refer to the DUIM Reference Manual.